 Eating a diet high in sleep-friendly foods is also essential for optimal sleep.
-Yet, as I mentioned, getting optimal magnesium levels and other sleep-supporting nutrients such as melatonin and tryptophan can be difficult.
-Neurocalm Mag is the best form of magnesium for brain health, cognitive function, relaxed sleep, and a healthy mood.
-One scoop contains 200mg of magnesium threonate for optimal absorption.
+Yet, as I mentioned, getting optimal magnesium levels and other sleep-supporting nutrients such as melatonin can be difficult.

-For maximum sleep support, I created the Sleep Support Max Kit, which includes Neurocalm Mag and Rest and Restore Max™.
+For maximum sleep support, I created Rest and Restore Max™.
 Rest and Restore Max™ is a potent physician-formulated supplement that promotes deeper restorative sleep.
 It contains 30mg of magnesium, 200 mg of GABA, and 3mg of melatonin to support falling and staying asleep and promotes an optimal sleep cycle.

 - Magnesium Facts.
 The National Institutes of Health.
 2021.